rohanpatankar926/project_mlops/README.md

 4--> saving the serialized pkl object into artifacts directory

 ### MODEL EVALUATION PIPELINE
-Main aim is to get the latest directory from the artifacts directory compare the previous model score with latest model score THATS IT
+In this pipeline the main aim is to get the latest directory from the artifacts directory compare the previous model score with latest model score THATS IT

 ### MODEL PUSHER PIPELINE
-we will just store the latest model into our `saved_models/counter/model/model.pkl`
+This pipeline is responsible for storing the latest model,latest encoder file into `saved_models/counter/model/model.pkl`

 ### BATCH PREDICTION PIPELINE
-input the filename.csv into my pipeline so that i will be getting a data prediction and save the predicted csv file
+According to the user input we can able to upload the `filename.csv` file in which we can able to predict the class of the batch data and save it as the local file.